kawilliams8/instagram-clone/README.md

 1. The seed.js file will seed the Firebase database, but requires a src/lib/firebase.js file with your Firebase secret keys, provided in their Dashboard.
 The seed function will automatically run each time the build process runs if configured correctly -- comment it out once complete!
 1. Create a Firebase project and enable the email/password provider.
 Add yourself as a user.
 1. Run `npm start` to view the app in your browser.
+1. Add a test user on the SignUp page, then log in to your Firebase/Firestore console to view the users collection.
+(Keep your test password on hand.)

 ## Results